 Pre-K and 4th Grade Teacher - Music Specialist

 TEP is deeply committed to music instruction, evident in the fact that TEP students learn music every day at every grade level.
-TEP's Pre-K and 3rd grade Music Specialist will teach a 45-minute music period to each of the four Pre-K or fiv grade classes.
+TEP's Pre-K and 4th grade Music Specialist will teach a 45-minute music period to each of the four or five grade classes (according to each grade).
 This is an amazing opportunity to introduce TEP's youngest students to the joys of singing, playing instruments, and music-making.
-This position requires a minimum of 2 years of lead teaching experience in Pre-K, Kindergarten, 1st, 2nd, or 3rd Grade.
+This position requires a minimum of 2 years of lead teaching experience in Pre-K, Kindergarten, 1st, 2nd, 3rd, and 4th Grade.
 [Return to Top]

-Pre-K, 2nd and 3rd Grade Teacher - P.E.
+Pre-K and 4th Grade Teacher - P.E.
 Specialist

 TEP's commitment to developing healthy bodies and active lifestyles begins with daily Physical Education classes for all students at every grade level.
-In this role, you will teach a 45-minute PE period to each of the four Pre-K classes, or five 2nd or 3rd grade classes.
+In this role, you will teach a 45-minute PE period to each of the four or five grade classes (according to each grade).
 You will also supervise unstructured play as well as structured activities during recess, ensuring that students are safe but active and on the road to developing the habits that will lead to life-long health.
-This position requires a minimum of 2 years of lead teaching experience in Pre-K, Kindergarten, 1st, 2nd, or 3rd Grade.
+This position requires a minimum of 2 years of lead teaching experience in Pre-K, Kindergarten, 1st, 2nd, 3rd, 4th Grade.
 [Return to Top]

 Pre-K, Kindergarten, 1st, 2nd, 3rd, or 4th Grade Teaching Fellow